htop-dev/htop/docs/styleguide.md

 The include list should be in the following order, with each group separated by one blank line:

-1. `include "config.h" // IWYU pragma: keep` if the global configuration from automake&autoconfigure or any of the feature guards for C library headers (like `__GNU_SOURCE`) are required, optional otherwise.
+1. `include "config.h" // IWYU pragma: keep` if the global configuration from `automake`&`autoconfigure` or any of the feature guards for C library headers (like `__GNU_SOURCE`) are required, optional otherwise.
 Beware of the IWYU comment.
 2. Accompanying module header file (for C source files only, missing inside headers)
 3. List of used system headers (non-conditional includes)